analogdevicesinc/msdk/Examples/MAX78002/SPI/README.md

 ### Porting Guide

 The SPI v2 Library is backwards compatible with the previous SPI API - meaning the previously existing function prototypes have not changed.
-There are functional differences with SPI DMA interrupt handling that must be updated when porting the project from using the previous SPI API to SPI v2.
+There are functional differences with SPI DMA interrupt handling that must be updated when porting a project from using the previous SPI API to SPI v2.

 #### SPI v2 API Differences